-2.01 The Control MPU checks various fault points within the 828A/ 828AF Digital Multiplexer and causes alarm indicators to be illuminated as appropriate, and performs alarm lockout to prevent downline sympathetic alarms.
-The MPU calculates the incoming DS-3 data stream BER (Bit Error Rate) and BPV (Bipolar Violation) rate of all Low-Speed inputs, and illuminates LEDs to indicate excessive error rates.
-The MPU also protects traffic by switching channels, interfacing with relay alarm equipment, and communicating with remote monitoring equipment, such as TELTRAC (Telco Telecommunications and Remote Alarm and Control).
-DIP switches are provided for setting BER switching threshold at 10^{-6} to 10^{-9} , and for enabling Remote Alarm reporting, ACO (Alarm Cutoff), mux-to-mux communications, and other features.
-A functional block diagram of the MPU card is shown in Figure 2F-3.
+2.01 The Control MPU checks various fault points within the 828A/828AF Digital Multiplexer causing alarm indicators to be illuminated as appropriate, and performs alarm lockout to prevent downline sympathetic alarms.
+The MPU calculates the incoming DS-3 data stream BER (Bit Error Rate) and error seconds via BPVs (Bipolar Violations) of all Low-Speed inputs, and illuminates LEDs to indicate excessive error rates.
+The MPU also protects traffic by switching

-2.02 The alarm inputs to the Control MPU card enter at the data bus and VIA (Versatile Interface Adapter) ports.
+- 2.02 The alarm inputs to the Control MPU card enter at the data bus and VIA (Versatile Interface Adapter) ports.
 When an alarm signal is received, the appropriate alarm LED on the front of the Control MPU card illuminates.
-The MPU provides contact closures for activating MAJOR, MINOR, BAY, and FUSE alarms for a remote location.

-2.03 The Control MPU card contains the firmware that controls operation of the 828A/828AF.
+The MPU provides contact closures for activating MAJOR and MINOR alarms for a local and remote location.
+The card also provides interfaces to the ACX025 Fuse and Alarm Panel for AUDIO and VISUAL, MAJOR and MINOR, and ACO. - The Control MPU card contains the 2.03 firmware that controls operation of the 828A/828AF.
 The firmware allows the 828A/828AF to interface to a TELTRAC or TBOS (Telemetry Byte-Oriented Serial) monitoring system, and to allow the Manual Control Interface card to perform tests on the local and remote multiplexers.
-Refer to SPECIAL TEST CARDS (SECTION 830-102-008) for more information on the Manual Control Interface card.
+Refer to SPECIAL TEST CARDS (SEC-TION 828-102-008) for more information on the Manual Control Interface card.